AndrewJBateman/ionic-angular-sqlite/README.md

 * storage of data in an SQL database.

+* updated to Angular 8.

 ## Status & To-do list

 * Status: compiles and displays in a dev server.
+Build webpacks created.
 Needs implementing on an Android device or simulator to use database etc. Database side not tested.

 * To-do: test database to see if it stores Dev and Product details.